tai chi basics

 taichi

-Taiji has since become a system of physical exercise and a part of daily life for the Chinese people for centuries.
-Upon visiting China today, the parks are filled with Taiji players of all ages early in the morning throughout the country.
+Tai Chi has since become a system of physical exercise and a part of daily life for the Chinese people for centuries.
+Upon visiting China today, the parks are filled with Tai Chi players of all ages early in the morning throughout the country.
 This is gradually becoming commonplace in the parks in the United States, especially in our big cities.
-The flexibility, fluidity and grace exhibited through Taiji movements are astounding to watch.
+The flexibility, fluidity and grace exhibited through Tai Chi movements are astounding to watch.

-Scientific Testament to the Healing Power of Taiji
+Scientific Testament to the Healing Power of Tai Chi

-The Taiji form taught at Red Bank Acupuncture
+The Tai Chi form taught at Red Bank Acupuncture

 Recommended reading: Tai Chi Chuan in Theory and Practice by Kuo Lien-Ying